The early days of QO

 Robin arrived on the Saturday before the event - he knocked about 500m off the A course and added 30m of climb.
 I recall hatred on the face of the winner, Dave Gittus when he crossed the line.
 The advice he gave me ten minutes later I have followed for almost 40 years, “Planners and controllers should not stand at the finish.
 No orienteer can be held responsible for what he says in the first five minutes after finishing”.
 We did have to wait for for the leader of the Westland apprentices group, who took 5 hours 55 minutes*.

-I became Chairman with Dave Livesey as Secretary, John Pilkington – Treasurer Together we put on events with few additional recruits Barry Bibby, Mike Crockett, and Bill Vigar.
-I was promoted and posted to Weston-super-Mare and as few QO members travelled far in those days, I joined BOK, so Richard and me could be in relay teams.
+I became Chairman with Dave Livesey as Secretary and John Pilkington as Treasurer.
+Together we put on events with a few additional recruits Barry Bibby, Mike Crockett, and Bill Vigar.
+I was promoted and posted to Weston-super-Mare and as few QO members travelled far in those days, I joined Bristol OC (BOK), so Richard and me could be in relay teams.

 David Parkin, DVO, January 2017

 * as also told by Mike Crockett in his History of the Club